top of page

 BENEFITS

-It focuses on low-impact, bodyweight exercises performed on a special mat on the floor.
+Mat work focuses on low-impact, bodyweight exercises performed on a special mat on the floor.
 It builds good posture, core strength, balance and flexibility, while creating a mind body awareness.
 It includes spine and joint mobility exercises which are a good way of easing ailments like back pain.
 In the Firefly Pilates studio I have a raised clinical bed which allows those with mobility issues to also enjoy the Mat repertoire without having to get up and down off the floor.
-Mat work ( modified ) is what I use to teach clients as young as 5 when the big apparatus is not yet appropriate for them.
+Mat work (modified) is what I use to teach clients as young as 5 when the big apparatus is not yet appropriate for them.

 HISTORY